 Google reports that their data shows massive DDoS attacks against numerous Ukrainian websites including the Ministries of Foreign and Internal Affairs of Ukraine.
 Google’s specialists are working to protect Ukrainian users and important local services.
 Google has also expanded its aid to Ukraine to 25 million USD.

 The Ukrainian Armed Forces shot down another Su-25 Russian jet, this time near Ochakiv (a city on the shore of the Black Sea).
-Russian airplanes continue a campaign of terror and civilian deaths by bombing peaceful cities, but the Ukrainian Armed Forces are defending the country’s skies. – Ministry of Defence
+Russian airplanes continue a campaign of terror and civilian deaths by bombing peaceful cities, but the Ukrainian Armed Forces are defending the country’s skies. – Ministry of Defence of Ukraine

 10 more residential buildings were hit by airstrikes in Kharkiv, the top floors caught on fire.
 The State Emergency Service is on the site and conducting rescue efforts, which have to be constantly paused due to continued Russian shelling of the city.

-In Odesa region, the air defense forces of Ukraine shot down the third Russian aircraft in a day.
+In the Odesa region, the air defense forces of Ukraine shot down the third Russian aircraft in a day.
 The pilot was detained.
 Source: Chief of the Odesa regional military administration Maksym Marchenko